 Using these market-based benchmarks, we can generate reasonable estimates of each competitive product's institutional costs by multiplying a product's share of revenues by the system's total institutional costs, and then alternatively, by multiplying a product's share of all attributable costs by the system's total institutional costs.
 Next, we calculate the net income for each of the competitive product's net income by subtracting the product's attributable costs as reported by USPS and our market-based estimates of its institutional costs, from the total revenues generated by the product.
 In this calculation, a negative net income signifies the cross subsidy.
-Finally, we derive the effective rate of cross-subsidy for each product by dividing its net income by its total revenues, or alternatively, dividing its net income by its total attributable costs.
+Finally, we derive the effective rate of cross-subsidy for each product by dividing its net income by its total attributable costs.
 The results are provided in Tables 3-A and 3-B, below.